renovatebot/renovate/docs/usage/configuration-options.md

 - Proprietary file formats or conventions
 - Popular file formats not yet supported as a manager by Renovate

-Currently we only have two custom managers.
+Currently we have two custom managers.
 The `regex` manager which is based on using Regular Expression named capture groups.
 The `jsonata` manager which is based on using JSONata queries.